UltraOS/UltraProtocol/README.md

 # State After Handoff

+This section describes the system state for each supported architecture that system software must expect after gaining control.

 ## x86

+Page size is defined as 4096 bytes.

 - A20 - enabled
 - R/EFLAGS - zeroed, reserved bit 1 set
 - IDTR - contents are undefined
 - GDTR - set to a valid GDT with at least ring 0 flat code/data descriptors
 - Long/protected mode (with paging) - set as determined by the kernel binary
 - CS - set to a flat ring 0 code segment
 - DS, ES, FS, GS, SS - set to a flat ring 0 data segment